Abhiram2006/Non-Abelian-Berry-Phase/Classical-Ising-Model/(1) Intro.md

 Classical phase transitions occur in systems in which a statistical ensemble of particles interact with one another, resulting in variations in collective behavior as the temperature is varied.

-One such system is the Ising model of ferromagnetism, where there are spins on a lattice that interact with each other (Internal energy (kinda)) and they also interact with an external magnetic field (External energy)
+One such system is the Ising model of ferromagnetism, where there are spins on a lattice that interact with each other (Internal energy (kinda)) and they also interact with an external magnetic field (External energy).
+The Ising model, named after Ernst Ising and William Lenz at its core is a statistical mathematical model of ferromagnetism.
+The "spins" are essentially a type of magnetic dipole moment, which in the Classical model we assume to be +1/-1.
+Spins that are aligned, are at a lower energy, spins try to align each with other.
+At absolute 0 temperature and no non-uniform external magnetic field, we would expect the